anthropology-inventory/docs/README.md

 ## Repository Contents

-- `api/` – API setup and endpoint documentation
+- `api/` – API setup and Postman Collection
 - `frontend/` – Setup instructions for the frontend

 ## About the Project